 - Managing age-related illness and disability

 Health psychologists have a distinct focus on health and well-being.
 Unlike most other psychologists, the emphasis is not on psychological-related assessment or treatment.
-Instead, you will focus on how to help prevent illness and promoting healthy behaviors, such as regular exercise, eating a balanced diet, and so on.
-In this role, you might be working with governmental health agencies, in hospitals, health care centers, and in schools.
-Most of your work will involve educating people, so you might carry out activities such as:
+Instead, you will focus on how to help prevent illness and promote healthy behaviors, such as regular exercise, eating a balanced diet, and so on.
+In this role, you might work with governmental health agencies in hospitals, healthcare centers, and schools.
+Most of your work will involve educating people so that you might carry out activities such as:

 - Developing health policy

 - Developing hospital procedures